Skip to main content

 Climate And Weather

 The Torres coastline and Ilha dos Lobos experience a humid subtropical climate (Cfa in Köppen classification) with warm summers and mild winters.
 Mean annual temperatures in Torres range from 18 to 22°C. Annual rainfall averages 1,400 to 1,600 mm, distributed throughout the year without a pronounced dry season, though summer months receive more intense rainfall events.
 Winter months (June through August) bring cold fronts from Patagonia with strong southerly winds, rough seas, and occasional frost on land.
-These winter cold fronts align with peak sea lion colony activity as animals from more southern populations arrive.
+These winter cold fronts align with peak haulout activity at the refuge, as animals dispersing from southern breeding colonies reach the island.
 Summer months are warm and calmer, with water temperatures rising to 24°C in the inshore areas near Torres.

 Human History